Chocolate Avocado Quinoa Muffins (Vegan)

 Trader Joe’s has an excellent price for maple syrup, so expensive everywhere else!
 I unfortunately do not live fairly close to a TJ’s (sad panda), but luckily my parents make frequent trips to and fro North Carolina and brought me back a ton of TJ’s ingredients.
 I felt as if it was my birthday or something… I used TJ’s white organic quinoa in this recipe, just because I wanted to save the tri-color quinoa for a cooking occasion that their color would be more visible.
 Quinoa is so fun to me!
 Either would be delicious though.

 Another benefit of this recipe is that if you get some unrefined coconut oil on your hands, feel free to rub it in or on other places of your skin as a moisturizer =).
 Good news, cold pressed/unrefined coconut oil is good for cooking and baking up to 350 degrees.
 I cannot cook nor bake with rancid oils.
-I noticed in TJ’s recipe contest guidelines that oils and binders did not count as ingredients, but TJ’s does sell a virgin coconut oil, for a very good price indeed.
+I noticed in TJ’s recipe contest guidelines that oils and binders did not count as ingredients, but TJ’s does sell a virgin coconut oil, for a very good price too.

 Mmm look at all that melted chocolate goodness =)